Groups and Events

 Group therapy offers a safe and supportive environment in which you can explore a range of topics such as interpersonal relationships, isolation, anxiety, depression, difficult life events, and self understanding.
 Research shows that group therapy is as effective - and sometimes more effective - than individual therapy for many mental health or emotional concerns.
 Group members have the option to re-enroll in group therapy at CAPS each semester.

-CAPS is offering the following groups for Spring 2024:
+CAPS is offering the following groups in Spring 2026:

 Chaotic Families Group